-The doctoral program is accredited by the American Psychological Association (APA) (Committee on Accreditation; 750 First Street, NE Washington, DC 20002; (202) 336-5979; www.apa.org), approved by the National Association of School Psychologists (NASP), and approved by North Carolina Department of Public Instruction (NCDPI) and National Council for the Accreditation of Teacher Education (NCATE).
+The doctoral program is accredited by the American Psychological Association (APA) (Commission on Accreditation; 750 First Street, NE Washington, DC 20002; (202) 336-5979; www.apa.org), approved by the National Association of School Psychologists (NASP), and approved by North Carolina Department of Public Instruction (NCDPI) and National Council for the Accreditation of Teacher Education (NCATE).

 We take into consideration several factors in making admission decisions, including GRE scores, undergraduate and graduate grades, letters of recommendation, research experience, pertinent experiences with children and youth, and how the applicant’s professional goals match with the program.
-The Graduate School at UNC recommends that applicants have a combined GRE total score of 1000 and a minimum GPA of 3.0.
-In our doctoral program, statistics on admissions for the past two years shows that the average GRE total score is above 1200 and the average GRE Quantitative score was at 51%ile, and the average undergraduate GPA was 3.5.
+The Graduate School at UNC recommends that applicants have GRE scores at the 50th percentile, with a minimum GPA of 3.0.
+In our doctoral program, statistics on admissions for the past two years show that the average GRE Verbal score was at the 70%ile and the average GRE Quantitative score was at 51%ile, and the average undergraduate GPA was 3.5.
 The scores reflect recommended ranges, however program faculty base admissions decisions on the entire applicant profile, of which scores are only one factor.

-Decisions on admissions to the doctoral program are made during January and February preceding the fall enrollment.
-Once the initial review of applicants takes place, individuals may be invited for on-campus interviews, or are called for a phone interview.
-The program receives between 50 and 70 applications each year for the doctoral program, and program faculty conduct follow up interviews with approximately 20 students to interview.
-We seek an enrollment of between 8 and 11 doctoral students.
-Students are typically informed of their admission status within two weeks of the interviews.
+Decisions on admissions to the doctoral program begin during January and February for enrollment in the following fall semester.
+Once the initial review of applicants takes place, individuals may be contacted by program faculty.
+The program receives between 50 and 70 applications each year for the doctoral program, and program faculty conduct follow up interviews with approximately 20 students.
+We seek an enrollment of between 8 and 11 doctoral students per cohort.

 THE FOLLOWING INFORMATION RELATES TO OUR FORMER FIVE YEAR PROGRAM